Sami Jo

-Sami Jo (born Jane Annette Jobe on May 9, 1947 in Batesville, Arkansas) is an American former country singer.
-She is best known for her 1973 single "Tell Me a Lie", which peaked at No. 21 on the Pop Top 40 that same year.
+Sami Jo (born Jane Annette Jobe on May 9, 1947 in Batesville, Arkansas) is an American former singer.
+She is best known for her 1974 single "Tell Me a Lie", which peaked at No. 21 on the Pop Top 40 that same year.
 The song also peaked at number 43 in Australia.

 Sami Jo was raised in a religious family in Batesville, AR.
 She began singing on local radio at age 3 and was also a local beauty queen during high school.
 When she was 19 she moved to Dallas, where she acquired the nickname "Sam" from a roommate, which eventually turned into "Sami Jo".

 Her early career was guided by Atlanta music legend Sonny Limbo.
 He connected Sami Jo with Rick Hall in Muscle Shoals, AL, where she recorded two singles that failed to chart.
 Sonny then got her a deal with MGM South, which led to Sami Jo's first hit, "Tell Me A Lie".
 In addition to reaching #21 on Billboard's Hot 100 singles chart, it also reached #14 on Billboard's Easy Listening chart.
 Her follow-up single, "It Could Have Been Me", also did well, reaching #46 pop and #31 easy listening.
 Her first album, also entitled It Could Have Been Me, peaked at #33 on the U.S. Country Albums chart.